-Healthcare professionals with a first degree or those with related academic degrees.
-A minimum of a 2:1 BSc (Hons) degree or European first-cycle equivalent.
-Clinicians without a degree but with relevant experience may be eligible to apply.
+You will normally be a healthcare professional with a first degree or a related academic degree.
+BSc (Hons) at 2:2 or above, or European first cycle equivalent.
+Clinicians without a degree but with appropriate experience may be eligible to apply.

 Months of entry